 The serial number will give you all the Club Car golf cart model identification information you need.
 Each model displays the serial number in a different place—because you don’t know yet which model you have, try checking inside or under the passenger side glove compartment.
 If you don’t find it there, it may be underneath the driver’s seat along the frame.
 Once you know where the serial number is, you just have to translate it into the details you need.

 The first two numbers in the serial number will indicate the year.
+The second set of numbers indicates the week of production.
 The first two letters will indicate the model type:

 - A: DS Electric Golf Car